Here are 8 dog friendly adventures to enjoy with your four-legged friend!

 One of Jackson Hole's biggest draws during the summer months is its close proximity to two of the country's most notable national parks, Grand Teton and Yellowstone.
-Unfortunately, dogs aren't permitted on any of the unpaved trails within either park, limiting the day hikes and excursions visitors can embark on while visiting the area.
-Almost everyone who works at Jackson Hole Central Reservations has a dog, so we came up with our 3 favorite pup-friendly adventures that offer awesome alternatives to national park day hikes.
-Things we took into consideration were access to water, mileage (long enough to get a workout; not so long you're dog will disown you) and of course, views.
+Unfortunately, dogs aren't permitted on any of the unpaved trails within either park.
+This might limit the day hikes and excursions those traveling vwith dogs can embark on while visiting the area.
+Almost everyone who works at JH has a dog, so we came up with our 8 favorite dog-friendly adventures that offer awesome alternatives to national park day hikes.
+Things we took into consideration to make these pup-friendly were access to water, mileage (long enough to get a workout but not so long you're dog will disown you) and of course, views.

 You will also start this hike at the Teton Canyon parking area.
 Start from the upper lot and follow the North Teton Canyon trail, which parallels North Fork Teton Creek, for about 4.5 miles.
 Jump on the Face Trail for the last 1.4 miles to the summit.
 The final climb to the table top is pretty steep, but you and your furry friend will be rewarded with one of the most unique views of the Grand.
 For a fast track back, stay on the Face Trail.
 This saves a couple of miles, but there is a little less access to water for your pup.
 Approximate mileage: roundtrip 11 miles (out and back) 7 miles (Face Trail).

 Racer taking in the views from Jackson Peak.
 He even brought his human!